← all stories

 Hiromu Arakawa

-Hiromu Arakawa's manga Daemons of the Shadow Realm (Yomi no Tsugai) is currently airing as a two-cour television anime.
-The series premiered on April 4, 2026, on Tokyo MX, BS11, Gunma TV, and Tochigi TV, and streams on Crunchyroll with a same-day English dub.
-The anime is directed by Masahiro Ando at Bones Film, with series scripts by Noboru Takagi, character designs by Nobuhiro Arai, and music by Kenichiro Suehiro.
+Hiromu Arakawa's Daemons of the Shadow Realm manga, launched in Monthly Shonen Gangan in December 2021, has been adapted into a television anime that premiered on April 4, 2026.
+The series airs on Tokyo MX, BS11, Gunma TV, and Tochigi TV, and streams on Crunchyroll with a same-day English dub.
+The anime is directed by Masahiro Ando at Bones Film, with Noboru Takagi overseeing series scripts, Nobuhiro Arai handling character designs, and Kenichiro Suehiro composing the music.

 Key facts